goto920/java/README.md

 Java programming practice of GUI and music sound processing.

-Executable jar files are in bin/
+Executable jar files for downloaded are in bin/

 Execution:

-  Just click the file icon on Windows.
+  Just click the file icon on Windows,

-  Or as a command line on Windows, Linux, Mac OS X
+  or as a command line on Windows, Linux, Mac OS X

     java -jar xxx.jar